 Demystify the world of Economics (macro and micro) far beyond any textbook.

-Sonlight combines dynamic online multimedia videos, excellent notes and interactive exercises with the Bible and modern literature for a clear, critical view of the subject.
-From basic theory to "Political Instability and Trade," get your student ready for success in college placement or AP exams.
+Sonlight's Economics program combines dynamic multimedia videos, excellent notes and interactive exercises with the Bible and modern literature for a clear, critical view of the subject.
+From basic theory to "Political Instability and Trade", get your student ready for success in college placement or AP exams.
+This Instructor's Guide walks you through it all!

 Did you know: Economics is NOT about money...